List of Real Betis players

 Players are listed by nationality and then by beginning of career.
 Appearances are for first division matches only.
 Substitute appearances included.
 Statistics correct as of July 20, 2007.

 Notable players

 An asterisk (*) next to a name denotes that the player had more than one spell at the club.

+World Cup players

+The following players have been selected by their country for the FIFA World Cup finals, while playing for Real Betis.